 Utah is a choice ski destination, dozens of world-class ski resorts all within an hour’s drive of Salt Lake City airport.
 You can fly and ski in the same day, one reason we love these Best Utah Family Ski Resorts.
 Big Cottonwood and Little Cottonwood Canyon feature some skiers’ paradise resorts.
 Park City and Deer Valley make a great ski trip – these ski resorts abut each other with one historic après ski town and plenty of lodging at the base of Deer Valley, Park City and the Canyons at Park City.

-Having hosted the 2002 Winter Olympics, and hoping to host the games again in 2026, Utah has everything you want in a ski vacation – big mountains close to a major airport, high elevation, vast ski acreage connected by efficient lifts, with top ski lodging like Ritz Carlton, Montage, St Regis, Waldorf Astoria, and fun après ski resort activities.
+Utah hosted the Winter Olympics in 2002 and hopes to host the games again in 2030 or 2034.
+Utah has everything you want in a ski vacation – big mountains close to a major airport (SLC debuts a brand new airport in 2022), high elevation, big snow, vast ski acreage connected by efficient lifts, gorgeous mountain scenery, with top ski lodging like Ritz Carlton, Montage, St Regis, Waldorf Astoria, and fun après ski resort activities.